chuckstack/chuckstack.github.io/src-ls/postgres-convention/uuid.md

 ## Simple Primary Key

-All tables in the chuck-stack have a single primary uuid key.
+All tables in the chuck-stack have a single primary uuid key named `uu`.
 Here are the reasons for this decision:

-- Anyone can create a uuid which means there is no central point of dependency or failure for creating ids
+- Anyone/anything can create a uuid which means there is no central point of dependency or failure for creating ids
 - Being able to identify a record and retrieve its contents solely by its `table_name` and uuid creates a powerful and consistent naming convention
 - a single naming convention enables us to deploy generic and globally available features like change logs, attribute tagging, and more